 Research assistant, Department of Peace and Conflict Research

-The Department of Peace and Conflict Research was established in 1971 to conduct peace research and offer courses in peace and conflict studies.
-Currently approx. 80 persons are employed at the Department and at present some 300-400 students are enrolled every academic year.
-Courses offered include undergraduate and post-graduate courses, as well as a Ph.
-D. programme.
-For more information, visit www.pcr.uu.se
+The Department of Peace and Conflict Research was established in 1971 to conduct peace research and offer Courses in peace and conflict studies.
+Currently approx. 85 persons are employed at the Department and at present some 300-400 students are enrolled every academic year.
+For more information, visit www.pcr.uu.se.

-- Bachelor degree in Peace and Conflict studies or a related field.
+- Bachelor’s degree in Peace and Conflict studies or Political Science or an education deemed equivalent

 Salary: Individual salary.